-The field location at which primary tactical-level, on-scene incident command functions are preformed will be the incident command post.
+The field location at which primary tactical-level, on-scene incident command functions are preformed.
 The locations of command posts vary depending on the incident type and complexity.
 Most require a fixed location; however some incidents require a mobile command post (remote incidents).
-See Annex 9100 GRS for details.
+The ICP recommendations are outlined in the GRSs.